doc4d/docs/docs/Notes/updates.md

 #### Support of Liquid glass on macOS

 - Automatic support of [**Liquid glass** interface](https://www.apple.com/newsroom/2025/06/apple-introduces-a-delightful-and-elegant-new-software-design/) with 4D on macOS 26 Tahoe.
+See [this blog post](https://blog.4d.com/the-new-macos-tahoe-design-comes-to-your-4d-applications) for detailed information.
 - New values returned by the [`FORM Theme`](../commands/form-theme) command and [CSS Media queries](../FormEditor/createStylesheet.md#media-queries).
-- To help developers gradually adapt their interfaces, ability to **disable Liquid glass in 4D engine-based applications** via the "UIDesignRequiresCompatibility" key in the application's *Info.plist* file.
-See [this blog post](https://blog.4d.com/the-new-macos-tahoe-design-comes-to-your-4d-applications) for a more information.
+- To help developers gradually adapt their interfaces, ability to **disable Liquid glass in 4D engine-based applications** via the "UIDesignRequiresCompatibility" key in the application's *Info.plist* file (see [Apple's documentation about this key](https://developer.apple.com/documentation/BundleResources/Information-Property-List/UIDesignRequiresCompatibility)).

 #### Behavior changes